brianru/pi/README.md

-# x
+# Project Pi

-Application server for project pi.

 This is a hyper local, ephemeral information platform.

-It's like a hyper local reddit.
+It's like a local reddit.

 You cannot choose what information you see, it is based on your location.
+It is not primarily topic-driven.

 The 'information radius' is a function of the usage and population density of your location.